Cincinnati vs. Xavier College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Pick OU: Under (153.5)

-Cincinnati is 4-3-0 against the spread this season compared to Xavier's 4-4-0 ATS record.
+Cincinnati has gone 4-3-0 against the spread, while Xavier's ATS record this season is 4-4-0.
 The Bearcats have a 5-2-0 record going over the point total, while games involving the Musketeers have a record of 4-4-0 when it comes to hitting the over.
-The two teams score 162.9 points per game, 9.4 more points than this matchup's total.
+The teams average 162.9 points per game, 9.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM